Benjamin Bomar

 Benjamin Franklin Bomar (August 9, 1816 – February 1, 1868) was an alderman, clerk of the Superior Court and the second mayor of Atlanta, Georgia.
-He was born in South Carolina and trained as a doctor.
+He was born in South Carolina and trained as a medical doctor.
 In 1847, he and his family settled in the burgeoning town of Atlanta.
 After the town received its first charter, Bomar won election as alderman.
 He served for one year, before becoming mayor the following year.
 Bomar also co-founded Atlanta's Daily Intelligencer newspaper.
 Bomar served in the Civil War as a paymaster in the Georgia infantry.
 He returned from the war in poor health and died 3 years later.

 Early life

 Bomar was born in Spartanburg, South Carolina, to Reverend Thomas Bomar and Elizabeth Carlton High and studied medicine in Charleston.

 He practiced medicine in America's first gold rush town of Dahlonega, Georgia, for a number of years until he tired of the winters in the Appalachian Mountains.
 He heard good things about Texas from his brother, Gen. Alexander Carlton Bomar who was serving in the Mexican–American War, and decided to move his family there.
 En route to Texas with his wife Sarah Elizabeth Lumpkin Haynes of Cumming, Georgia, and two children, Bomar arrived in Atlanta on April 30, 1847, fell in love with the bustling young town and settled there, running a general merchandise business on Whitehall Street.